 - Classes and conferences for individuals with experts and influencers

-- Decorating a wedding, birthday party or baby shower
+- Decorating for a wedding, birthday party, or baby shower

 - A family portrait

-- A getaway at a donors weekend country/beach residence
+- A getaway at a donors vacation home

 Pro Tips For a Successful Auction of Promises Fundraiser